atarvainen/IoT_Project/README.md

 # IoT_Project

 For detailed information see .docx and .pptx.
 Python scripts are in /src.
 We did most of the work in RasPi and VM, so this repo doesn't have that many commits.
 A lot of the work went into configurations, reading documentation and problem-solving.
-For information about Laravel and React, which were not the foci of this project, see this [repo](https://github.com/atarvainen/reactIoTproject).
+For information about Laravel and React, which were not the focus of this project, see this [repo](https://github.com/atarvainen/reactIoTproject).

 ## Members: [Hannu Oksman](https://github.com/szeretni), [Antti Tarvainen](https://github.com/atarvainen), [Pekka Sivusuo](https://github.com/pekkaXsiv), [Antti Kettunen](https://github.com/A-haCodes), [Saku Tupala](https://github.com/SnakkeZz)